 Management- biological control

-Populations of noctuid moths are generally kept under control by a number of natural enemies that include parasitic wasps (Trichogramma species and braconid wasps), parasitic flies in the Tachinidae family, nematodes and several bacterial and viral pathogens.
+Populations of noctuid moths are generally kept under control by a number of natural enemies that include parasitic wasps (Trichogramma species and braconid wasps), parasitic flies in the family Tachinidae, nematodes and several bacterial and viral pathogens.
 Natural predators will feed on cutworms readily, including predaceous ground beetles, birds and rodents.
 However, the impact of these natural predators on cutworm populations in Pacific Northwest production systems is unclear.

 - Bacillus thuringiensis (Bt)-Use according to label directions.
 For armyworms, effective only on first and second instar larvae.
 Some formulations are OMRI-listed for organic use.